 Many Harvard students do not complete or even begin taking premedical courses while enrolled as undergraduates.
 Post-baccalaureate programs or independent coursework allow college graduates to take some or all of the required premedical courses.
-Harvard students who choose to complete their requirements after graduation can still take advantage of Harvard premedical/pre-health advising and resources at OCS and in their House or the Dudley Community for up to five years after graduation.
-Please visit the OCS website for more information on post- baccalaureate options and programs.
+Harvard students who choose to complete their requirements after graduation can still take advantage of Harvard premedical/pre-health advising and resources at MCS and in their House for up to five years after graduation.
+Please visit the MCS website for more information on post-baccalaureate options and programs.